jhpyle/docassemble/_docs/documents.md

 The `docx template file` feature relies heavily on the [Python] package known as [`python-docx-template`].
-This package uses the [Jinja2] templating system to indicate fields in the .docx file.
+This package uses the [Jinja2] templating system to indicate fields in the DOCX file.
-[Jinja2] is different from the [Mako] templating system, which **docassemble** uses primarily.
+[Jinja2] is different from the [Mako] templating system, which **docassemble** primarily uses.

-When you work on .docx templates, be careful not to confuse the rules of these two templating formats.
+When you work on DOCX templates, be careful not to confuse the rules of these two templating formats.
 The biggest difference between the formats is that [Mako] uses the syntax `${ variable_name }`, while [Jinja2] uses the syntax `{% raw %}{{ variable_name }}{% endraw %}`.